fitube1/serverpanel/README.md

 **Modern, universal server management platform.**

-ServerPanel is a professional, open-source dashboard that brings a unified web interface to manage your infrastructure, inspired by industry standards like TrueNAS, Proxmox, and Cockpit.
+ServerPanel is a professional, open-source dashboard that brings a unified web interface to manage your infrastructure, inspired by other projects like TrueNAS and Cockpit.
 It sits on top of your existing Operating System—without taking it over—giving you clean, powerful administrative access.

 ## Features